Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it describes someone with very sharp vision or an ability to see or notice things in great detail.
-The phrase uses "eyes" metaphorically to represent keen observation, not referring to literal hawk-like eyes.
+The idiom uses "eyes" metaphorically to represent keen observation, not referring to literal hawk-like eyes.

 Origin: